 Difference Between Kilim And Rugs

 The difference between a kilim rug and other types of rugs is that the design that is created on the kilim is made by interweaving the different colored wefts and warps, creating what is known as a flatweave.
-Other rugs on the other hand have a pile and cannot be considered as flatweave.
+Other rugs, on the other hand, have a pile and cannot be considered as flatweave.
 They are created by knotting individual short strands of different color onto the warps and held together by pressing the wefts tightly against each other.

 The entire design takes shape by arranging these individually knotted strands which form the pile.
-While the pattern is very blurry with vague outlines at first, it becomes clearly noticeable after the extra lengths of the knotted material are trimmed down to create a even surface.
+While the pattern is very blurry with vague outlines at first, it becomes clearly noticeable after the extra lengths of the knotted material are trimmed down to create an even surface.

 Because of the manner in which they are woven, their less dense lushness and their simple but bold geometric designs, Kilims tend to have a more graphic look and an informal feel.

-Distinctive Design Features of Kilims
+Distinctive Design Features Of Kilims

-One distinctive feature of kilims is the slits that are clearly visible in the design.
+One distinctive feature of kilims are the slits that are clearly visible in the design.
 When the end of a color boundary is reached and new colors are needed, Many weavers simply switch off and end right there, rather than interweaving the new color.
 As a result of this, the rug acquires small vertical slits along the sides of its patterns between the different color areas where they meet.